Discovery: Oregon may be home to oldest human occupied site in North America

 This means Rimrock Draw Rockshelter could be one of the oldest human occupation sites in North America.

 Radiocarbon is produced in the upper atmosphere.
 Anything that contains carbon, whether organic or inorganic, can be measured.
 From about 1950 to 1990, that process required grams of material.
-Now, scientists are able to use milligrams, which is about 1,000th less than what was needed before.
+Now, scientists are able to use mere milligrams.

 Which is where the enamel comes in.
 Two samples from about 2 inches of the enamel pieces returned the same age estimation.